Jesus Christ Superstar: 2010s and 2020s

 A new production of Jesus Christ Superstar was mounted at the Stratford Shakespeare Festival, in Stratford, Ontario, in 2011.
 Directed by Des McAnuff, the cast starred Paul Nolan as Jesus, Josh Young as Judas, Brent Carver as Pilate, Chilina Kennedy as Mary Magdalene, Bruce Dow as Herod and Melissa O'Neil as Martha.
 This moved to La Jolla Playhouse later in the year and transferred to the Neil Simon Theatre on Broadway in 2012, with Tom Hewitt taking over the role of Pilate.
 Reviews were mixed.
 The revival was nominated for two Tonys: Best Revival and, for Young, Best Actor.
 Neither award was won, but Young won a Theatre World Award.
 The revival closed after 116 performances and 24 previews.

 Through a 2012 ITV competition TV show called Superstar, produced by Andrew Lloyd Webber, the UK public chose Ben Forster for the role of Jesus in an arena tour of the musical, beginning at O2 in September 2012.
 The production also starred Tim Minchin as Judas, Melanie C as Mary Magdalene and Chris Moyles as King Herod.
 Lloyd Webber stated, "The funny thing is that Jesus Christ Superstar [as a rock concert] is what we actually intended it to be.
 When it is done in a conventional proscenium theatre production it feels shoe-horned in.
 That is why I wanted to do this."
 The tour resumed in March 2013 in the UK, and an Australian leg of the tour commenced in Perth in May 2013.
-Andrew O'Keefe played King Herod in Australia, with Jon Stevens, who had had played Judas in the 1992 Australian arena tour, as Pilate.
+Andrew O'Keefe played King Herod in Australia, with Jon Stevens, who had played Judas in the 1992 Australian arena tour, as Pilate.